dret/webconcepts/concepts/http-header/C-PEP.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/C-PEP"
 title:         "HTTP Header Field: C-PEP"
+concept-name:  HTTP Header Field
+concept-value: C-PEP
 description: "PEP hop-by-hop extension declarations are meaningful only for a single transport-level connection.
 The C-PEP header field is a hop-by-hop header field and must not be communicated by proxies over further connections."
 ---